borgmatic-collective/borgmatic/docs/how-to/inspect-your-backups.md

 <span class="minilink minilink-addedin">New in version 2.1.6</span> <span
 class="minilink minilink-addedin">Experimental feature</span> borgmatic has an
 experimental console UI for browsing your repositories, archives, and files.

-This is handy if you want to quickly look at the contents of your backups—but without messing with borgmatic's command-line.
+This feature is not intended to be a general-purpose Borg UI with every borgmatic feature, but rather it's for use cases like quickly looking at the contents of your backups when you're feeling too lazy to type out a full borgmatic command-line.

 Depending on how you installed borgmatic, it may not have come with the necessary Python libraries to support the browse action.
 For instance, if you